Mr-mhd/Anonymous/README.md

 Database connection errors: Verify your MONGO_URI is correct and MongoDB is running

 Permission errors: Ensure the bot has write permissions in its directory

-Logs
-The bot generates logs that can help with troubleshooting.
-Check the console output for error messages.

-Contributing
-Fork the repository

-Create a feature branch

-Make your changes

-Test thoroughly

-Submit a pull request

-License
-This project is open source and available under the MIT License.

-Support
-If you encounter any issues or have questions:

-Check the troubleshooting section above

-Ensure all environment variables are properly set

-Verify your MongoDB connection is working

-Check that your Telegram bot token is valid

-For additional help, you can open an issue in the project repository.

-Future Enhancements
-Potential improvements for future versions:

-Web interface for feedback visualization

-Advanced analytics and reporting

-Multi-language support

-Customizable question sets

-Feedback categorization and tagging

-Export functionality (CSV, PDF)

-User authentication for administrators

-Rate limiting to prevent spam